justleska/github-anonimity-script/README.md

 ./github-anonimity-script.sh
 ```

+It's going to ask for your username and password for every repo it finds a leak so it can push the corrected version, but you have to put your GitHub API key instead of your password in a lot of cases because GitHub is strange so just for that (you can use the one you put in the script).

 What this ~~shit~~ perfect script does :3

 * Fetch all commits authored by your old email across your GitHub repos.